March 30 - April 8, 2018

 Emily Testani, Principal

-Frank E. Bartlett Elementary School is one of seven elementary buildings within the South Lyon Community Schools district.
-Located in the city of South Lyon, Bartlett Elementary is a Title I Focus School that houses approximately 400 students in grades K-5.
+Frank E. Bartlett Elementary School is one of eight elementary buildings within the South Lyon Community Schools district.
+Located in the city of South Lyon, Bartlett Elementary houses approximately 450 students in grades K-5.
 The staff at Bartlett is comprised of a variety of dedicated professionals including teachers, secretaries, building engineer, custodians, lunch staff and food services workers.
 Bartlett has an appropriate balance of experienced and new teachers, all of whom are highly qualified.
-The staff also consists of a wide range of support services including 2 Reading Recovery/Title I teachers, 1.5 resource room teachers, a Speech and Language Pathologists and 2 social workers.
+The staff also consists of a wide range of support services including 1.5 Reading Recovery/Intervention teachers, 1.5 resource room teachers, a Speech and Language Pathologist and 2 social workers.
 Together, this team works to create an optimal learning environment for all students.
 Through the implementation of the SLCS curriculum and best practices our goal is continual improvement that meets the needs of all our students.

 Bartlett Elementary School is accredited by the North Central Association of Colleges and Schools (NCA).
 It is the mission of NCA to promote a system of education that enhances and fosters the love of learning, and prepares students to live and learn in an ever changing and diverse world.
 NCA challenges schools to be ready for all learners and press them to excellence.